tcalmant/ipopo/docs/refcards/bundles.rst

 Life-cycle
 ----------

+.. image:: ../_static/bundle_lifecycle.png
+   :alt: Bundle life-cycle graph
+   :width: 40%

 Unlike a module, a bundle has a life-cycle and can be in one of the following
 states:

-.. image:: ../_static/bundle_lifecycle.png
-   :alt: Bundle life-cycle graph
-   :width: 30%
-   :align: right

 =========== ===================================================================
 State       Description